 AAPC Conference: 3 Connected TV Takeaways for Political Advertisers

-by Dennis Williams, Director of Sales at TEGNA
+Author: Dennis Williams, Director of Sales, TEGNA.

 Last month, I spoke at the American Association of Political Consultants (AAPC) Sacramento Regional Conference on The Evolving Media Buying Landscape panel to share insights on how Connected TV or OTT advertising offers an entire new medium of opportunities for political advertisers.

 Connected TV advertising was practically non-existent during the 2016 elections.
 Today, with nearly 200 million OTT viewers in 2018, Connected TV is TV.
 While there’s still more education needed in the political arena, savvy political consultants and media buyers are increasingly seeking OTT as an important part of their media mix for the midterm elections.
 The considerations for political campaign spending on OTT is like any media buy: the budget, the desired reach, demographics and targeting.